stefan-hoeck/idris2-chem/src/Doc/Tut3.md

 headMay xs = (\_ => head xs) <$> nonEmpty xs
 ```

-Data constructors are automatically added to the implicit scope, so
+Data constructors are automatically added to the implicit scope (!), so
 Idris2 can come up with a proof of non-emptyness at compile time on its
 own.